masasakano/rangeary/.github/README.md

-the general infinities of `RangeExtd::Infinity::POSITIVE` and `RangeExtd::Infinity::NEGATIVE` are used (see ([RangeExtd](http://rubygems.org/gems/range_extd) for detail), except for comparable Numerics (Integer, Rational, Float etc), for which +Float::INFINITY is used in default.
-However, a user can specify their own infinities in initialisation with the options of `positive:` and `negative:`.
+the general infinities of `RangeExtd::Infinity::POSITIVE` and `RangeExtd::Infinity::NEGATIVE` are used (see ([RangeExtd](http://rubygems.org/gems/range_extd) for detail), except for comparable Numerics (Integer, Rational, Float etc), for which `Float::INFINITY` is used in default.
+However, a user can specify their own infinities in initialization of {Rangeary} with options of `positive:` and `negative:`.

 Note once an infinity is defined for a Rangeary object, any other Rangeary objects with which operations are performed should have the same infinities.